 Whether you’re having a few pals over for Friendsgiving or an all-out extended-family Thanksgiving feast, you’re probably going to need a few supplies.
 Thanksgiving can be pretty hectic, but the right gear can make it a breeze.
 Our team has put several hundred hours of research and testing into choosing the following picks.
 Some of these picks come from longer full guides, while other items come from the research we did specifically for this collection.

-After spending more than 120 hours on research, including interviewing chefs and materials experts and chopping 23 pounds of produce for our cutting board guide, we found that Progressive’s Prepworks Cutting Board offers the best balance of cutting feel, durability, and ease of cleaning.
-Although some butcher-block boards may look more pleasing, the plastic Prepworks doesn’t require any maintenance and won’t split from misuse.
-And it’s affordable enough to replace every two years or so.
+After spending more than 150 hours on research, including interviewing chefs and materials experts and chopping several pounds of produce for our cutting board guide, we found that the OXO Good Grips Carving & Cutting Board offers the best balance of cutting feel, durability, and ease of cleaning.
+Although some butcher-block boards may look more pleasing, this plastic board resists warping, staining, and odors better than the other plastic boards we tested.
+And it’s affordable enough to replace if needed.

-If you want a hefty wood cutting board for carving the Thanksgiving turkey, we highly recommend Proteak’s Teakhaus 24-by-18-inch board with a juice canal, the larger version of one of our cutting-board recommendations.
-It felt better under a knife than all but one board in our test group, and it’s easier to maintain.
-It stays in place with minimal help, but it isn’t so heavy that you can’t easily move it when you need to.
-Proteak grows and processes its own sustainably harvested teak, and the company’s Teakhaus cutting boards look striking and sophisticated. —Kevin Purdy
+If you want a hefty wood cutting board for carving the Thanksgiving turkey, we highly recommend the Proteak TeakHaus Rectangle Edge Grain Cutting Board with Hand Grip.
+It felt better under a knife than most of the other boards we tested.
+It stays in place with minimal help, but it isn’t so heavy that you can’t move it easily when you need to.
+Proteak grows and processes its own sustainably harvested teak, and the company’s TeakHaus cutting boards look striking and sophisticated. —Kevin Purdy

 Dish towels are among the most important tools in the kitchen, but most people don’t give them a second thought.
 They protect hands from hot pot handles and searing sheet pans, or they act as a trivet in a pinch.
 A good workhorse towel should be absorbent, lint-free, durable, and capable of taking a rough wash cycle and tumble-dry.
 We like the Williams-Sonoma All-Purpose Kitchen Towels for their generous size, versatility, and spongelike absorbency.
 In our tests one of these towels wiped up 6 ounces of water in three swipes and picked up any trace of moisture with two more.
 The towels offer the best of both worlds, too, as one side is waffle weave and the other side is a low-pile terry that feels more kitcheny than bathroomy.
 They measure a generous 20 by 30 inches and are available online or in stores.
 If you must have some color in your kitchen towels, the Williams-Sonoma All Purpose Pantry Towel is the same towel in five color options.